 Beijing reported its first local omicron infection on Saturday, according to state media, just before it hosts the Olympics starting on Feb.
 4 and around two weeks before the start of Lunar New Year celebrations.

-The infected person lives and works in the city’s northwestern district of Haidian, home to some of the country’s top universities, and had no travel history outside of Beijing for the past two weeks.
+The infected person lives and works in the city’s northwestern district of Haidian and had no travel history outside of Beijing for the past two weeks.
 The individual experienced symptoms on Thursday and was tested on Friday for COVID-19, officials said in a news conference Saturday.

-As an additional precaution, Beijing will require travelers to take nucleic acid tests within 72 hours of entry starting Jan.
+Beijing Daily reported Sunday that the capital will require travelers to take nucleic acid tests within 72 hours of entry starting Jan.
 22. Some schools in Beijing have also closed early and moved classes online ahead of the winter holidays.